dwainscheeren/dwains-dashboard-blueprints/page-blueprints/System&UpdatesInfos/README.md

 - Install auto-entities from [HACS]
 - Install card-mod from [HACS]

-- Install Speedtest Integration in Home Assistant.
+- Install this Integration in Home Assistant.
+[Speedtest](https://www.home-assistant.io/integrations/speedtestdotnet/)
-- Enable systemmonitor in your configuration.yaml.

 You need at least these arguments: